ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+at
+&quot;Life is a torrid day,
+Parch&#x27;d by the wind and sun.
+And death, the calm, cool night.
+When the we*ry day is gone.&quot;

 A Mother&#x27;s Influence —How touching is
 this tribute of Hon.
 T. H. Benton, to his moth­